fermatspace/cleanPlutusProject/README.md

 Want something implemented?
 Feel free to make create an issue of a pull request.

 ### TO DO
-1) Add an offchain and test example module.
+1) Add an offchain code
+2) Add testing example module.
+3) Add exucutable for calculating mem and cpu units
-2) Clean up imports and pragma's
+4) Clean up imports and pragma's
-3) Update dependancies in cabal.project
+5) Update dependancies in cabal.project